lorien/pyproject/README.md

     - ruff with almost all rules enabled
     - pylint
 - Type checkers:
-    - mypy
+    - mypy in strict mode
 - Tests:
     - pytest
-- Most of tool's configs are stored in pyproject.toml
+- Tool's configurations are stored in pyproject.toml
 - Tools to build python package and upload it to pypi

 Usage: